mother-of-all-self-hosting/mash-playbook/docs/services/traefik.md

 [Traefik](https://doc.traefik.io/traefik/) is a container-aware reverse-proxy server.

 Many of the services installed by this playbook need to be exposed to the web (HTTP/HTTPS).
-This is handled by Traefik.
+This is handled by Traefik, which is installed by default if you have used the [example `vars.yml` file](../../examples/vars.yml).

 Enabling the Traefik service will automatically wire all other services to use it.